The Interchurch Food Pantry of Johnson County Indiana

 The Pantry is unique in being staffed totally by volunteers, no paid staff.
 A sign at the Pantry captures “Volunteers are not paid not because they are worthless but because they are priceless.”
 We couldn’t do what we do without each and every one of our volunteers!

 Frequently, we’re asked what’s needed at the Pantry.
-At this time, we need:
+We love any food or hygiene items that are donated.
+In particular, we need:

 People who would like to volunteer can do so via “contact us” or email us at email@example.com or call us at 317-736-5090.